-In this episode my guest is Ian Benouis who is a West Point graduate, former Blackhawk helicopter pilot, US Army officer and combat veteran who participated in Operation Just Cause in the Republic of Panama.
-He is an activist for the beneficial use of plant medicine, especially for veterans with PTSD.
-Ian is also a Muslim and a psychonaut.
+Ian Benouis is a West Point graduate, former Army officer and Blackhawk helicopter pilot who participated in Operation Just Cause in the Republic of Panama.